Soldier Field Rediscovered

 SOLDIER FIELD FACTS / HISTORY:

 Soldier Field is the current home of the National Football League’s Chicago Bears.
-It also hosts major soccer matches and has been an iconic venue for huge stadium concerts.READ MORE: Child Tax Credit: Why Are Some Parents Having Problems?
+It also hosts major soccer matches and has been an iconic venue for huge stadium concerts.READ MORE: Chicago Bears Announce Return To Full Capacity At Soldier Field For 2021 Season

 (Photo by Robin Alam/Icon Sportswire via Getty Images)